yaaase/stylr/README.md

 All of these things are configurable via yml.
 See "stylr.yml" in the repo, and place it in "~/.stylr.yml"

-Currently only checks one file at a time, as I have been too lazy to support directories, etc.
+Checks all *.rb files in the specified directory and subdirectories, excluding _spec.rb and _test.rb

 <b>Usage</b>

-./stylr /path/to/source.rb           # normal checks
+./stylr /path/to/directory           # normal checks

-./stylr /path/to/source.rb --meta    # also check for use of metaprogramming
+./stylr /path/to/directory --meta    # also check for use of metaprogramming